Mauricio Geraud M.

 Hijosaltamentesensibles.com Feature highlights:

-This page was created to help out my customer with her requirements by creating for her small business webpage (she has zero time and zero knowledge about digital platforms) – Her request was: «I want to post my articles, sell my related books and catch more clients by posting my events – all the appointments I want to make them personally, please.» That was it.
+This page was created in early 2020 to help out my customer with her requirements by creating for her small business webpage (she has zero time and zero knowledge about digital platforms) – Her request was: «I want to post my articles, sell my related books and catch more clients by posting my events – all the appointments I want to make them personally, please.» That was it.

 - As I understood the client‘s need for fast, easy, anywhere blogposting, I coupled 2 plugins with a small code modification, I managed to create a 2-step Blogpost automation by email-input-to-Mailchimp-output: